opetitprestataire/label-studio/docs/source/guide/model_providers.md

 To use certain AI features across your organization, you must first set up a model provider.

-For example, if you want to interact with an LLM when using [`<Chat>`](/tags/chat), you will first need to configure access to the model.
+For example, if you want to interact with an LLM when using the `<Chat>` tag, you will first need to configure access to the model.

 !!! note